genome-spy/genome-spy/docs/grammar/data.md

 }
 ```

-With the exception of the geographical formats, the data property of GenomeSpy
+With the exception of the unsupported geographical formats, the data property of
-is identical to Vega-Lite's
+GenomeSpy is identical to Vega-Lite's
 [data](https://vega.github.io/vega-lite/docs/data.html) property.

 !!! warning "Type inference"